A Look at the Different Types of Cash Rebate Credit Cards

 If there was any confusing hybrid credit card, it has to be Discover Cards.
 To start off, it has a tiered rebate formula which frankly speaking is not very attractive.
 For annual spending less than $3,000, you get less than 1% rebate!
 Once your spending exceeds $3,000, you can earn 1% rebate.
 If that is all the Discover card have, nobody would want it since any basic cash rebate credit card pays a 1% rebate (at the minumum).
 To make their cards more attractive, Discover has added two interesting features.
 Firstly, they have a select group of partner merchants which they collectively call "Get More partners".
 If you use a Discover® Platinum Card when purchasing with these partners, you get a 5% rebate.
 To make their card more enticing, Discover also allow cardholders to double their value in their cash rebate if they choose to redeem their cash rebates for gift certificates of select merchant partners rather than redeem it for cash.

-This article highlights the different types of cash back credit cards available to consumers today.
+That's it.
+These are the different types of cash back credit cards available to consumers today.
 I left

 out describing business cash rebate credit cards because they have their own little unique characteristics,